 The pump-action shotgun looms large in the lore and practice of both American law enforcement and outlaws, and the characters in Justified are indeed partial to them.
 I didn’t keep an exact count, but the Ford vs. Chevrolet of the 12-gauge shotgun world — the Mossberg 500/590 and the Remington 870 — are clearly most represented in the series.

-Introduced in 1951, the Remington 870 was a revamped Remington 31, itself a redo of the John Moses Browning designed Remington 17 (the design of which was purchased by Ithaca and marketed as the Model 37) and was an immediate best seller, racking up two million sales by 1973 and ten million by 2009.
-870s are seen in several variations from a full-stocked Police Magnum with corncob fore-end, folding stock versions, and short-barreled “stakeout” guns with only a pistol grip.
+Introduced in 1951, the Remington 870 was a revamped Remington 31, itself a redo of the John Moses Browning-designed Remington 17 (the design of which was purchased by Ithaca and marketed as the Model 37) and was an immediate best-seller, racking up two million sales by 1973 and ten million by 2009.
+870s are seen in several variations from a fully-stocked Police Magnum with corncob fore-end, folding stock versions, and short-barreled “stakeout” guns with only a pistol grip.
 Givens gets in on the shotgun action in Season 2, when he retrieves a synthetic-stocked 870 from the trunk of his car as hit men pursue him.
-Gutterson is also seen with an 870 in Season 4, another Police Magnum 870 with a Surefire flashlight fore-end and a Speedfeed pistol grip stock.
+Gutterson is also seen with an 870 in Season 4, another Police Magnum 870 with a Surefire flashlight fore-end, and a Speedfeed pistol grip stock.

 Related Content: The Guns of Lone Survivor